 An established leader in the revitalization of Price Hill, in 2003, Elder High School completed the Jerome A. Schaeper Center, a state-of-the-art technical teaching facility.
 The same year, the tech-reach outreach program was created to utilize the new facility and the School's technical and educational resources for the good of the community.
 Previously, tech-reach classes had been conducted off site.
 From the start, private donations and foundation grants have funded tech-reach programming and operating expenses, enabling participants to benefit at little or no cost to themselves.

-Since 2013, Tech-Reach has linked the community to the resources necessary to advance economically, academically, and socially.
-Since the first Tech-Reach class, over 10,000 individuals have benefited from Tech-Reach sponsored courses, conferences, services, and community events.
+Since the first tech-reach class, over 10,000 individuals have benefited from tech-reach sponsored courses, conferences, services, and community events.

 Who We Are

-Guided by Director Nancy House, Elder's Tech-Reach collaborates with other non-profits to deliver low-cost/no-cost educational programs and community-building events for the people and organizations of Price Hill and Greater Cincinnati.
-Through needs assessments and collaborative program development, Tech-Reach provides services that speak directly to the aspirations of individuals, organizations, and community groups.
+Guided by Director Linda Keller, Elder's tech-reach collaborates with other non-profits to deliver low-cost/no-cost educational programs and community-building events for the people and organizations of Price Hill and Greater Cincinnati.
+Through needs assessments and collaborative program development, tech-reach provides services that speak directly to the aspirations of individuals, organizations, and community groups.

-Each year, Tech-Reach welcomes thousands of adults to the Schaeper Center for Community Adult Education, Professional Development conferences, VITA Tax Preparation, Community Development meetings, and Community Celebrations.
-Tech-Reach also delivers school-based educator workshops, parent support services, and computer-enhanced learning to children and youth.
+Each year, tech-reach welcomes thousands of adults to the Schaeper Center for Community Adult Education, Professional Development Workshops, VITA Tax Preparation, Community Development Meetings, and Community Celebrations. tech-reach also delivers educator workshops, parent support programs, and computer-enhanced learning to children and youth.